 This couldn’t be easier!

-- Once hot, cook the peri-peri chicken 2-3 minutes per side depending on its thickness.
-Don’t overcook, the pieces are thin, they really only need a few minutes.
+- Once hot, cook the peri-peri chicken for 2-3 minutes per side, depending on its thickness.
+Don’t overcook; the pieces are thin, and they really only need a few minutes.

 - To make sure it’s cooked through, check the internal temperature with a meat thermometer, it should be 74 degrees Celsius/ 165 degrees Fahrenheit.
 (Amazon affiliate link)

 - If you don’t have a thermometer, cut one piece in the middle, the meat should be white and not red or pink.

 With fries or oven-baked potato wedges, red cabbage slaw, green salad, carrot salad, or Macho peas.
 Or serve with Nando’s spicy rice (recipe coming soon).

 You can also make a burger.
 Add some mayo, ketchup, spicy sauce, or whatever you like to your burger, some salad leaves, onions, and tomato slices, and you will have a delicious and filling Nando-style burger.

 What to do with leftovers?

 Eat cold or reheated in a bun with sauce, salad leaves, tomatoes, and so on.
 Make wraps or stuff pita bread.
 Slice and make a salad with a green salad, grated carrots, onions, and vinaigrette or yogurt dressing.

 - 1 teaspoon red chili flakes more to taste